Asymptotic Semigroups and Two-sided Weak Orders: Introduction

 \begin{Theorem} Let $W$ denote the symmetric group $S_{n+1}$.
 Then we have \begin{enumerate} \item[(1)] the total number of covering relations in $(W,\leq_{LR})$ is $n^2 n!$; \item[(2)] the number of covering relations of degree 2 in $(W,\leq_{LR})$ is $n n!$. \end{enumerate} \end{Theorem}

 We are now ready to describe the individual sections of our paper.
-In the next preliminaries section we collect some well-known facts about the reductive monoids, Bruhat-Chevalley-Renner order, Putcha posets, and about the nilpotent variety.
+In the next preliminaries section we collect some well-known facts about the reductive monoids, Bruhat-Chevalley-Renner order, Putcha posets, and about nilpotent varieties.
 The purpose of Section~\ref{S:Type} is to streamline some important structural results regarding the type map and the $G\times G$-orbits for a dual canonical monoid.
-In Section~\ref{S:Rook} we prove one of our main results that the rook monoid appears as an interval in the Putcha poset of the dual canonical monoid with unit group $\textbf{GL}_n$.
-In Section~\ref{S:Nilpotent} we show that the nilpotent variety of the dual canonical monoid is equidimensional.
-In particular, we give precise descriptions of the some of the intervals in $\mathcal{C}_{nil}$.
-The purpose of Section~\ref{S:RichardonSpringer} is to define and study the weak order on the sets $WeW$.
-We finish our paper by Section~\ref{S:Final} where we mention a theorem about the order complex of the poset $(W,\leq_{LR})$ which we plan to report in another paper.
+In Section~\ref{S:Rook}, we prove that the rook monoid appears as an interval in the Putcha poset of the dual canonical monoid with unit group $\mathbf{GL}_n$.
+In Section~\ref{S:Nilpotent}, we show that the nilpotent variety of the dual canonical monoid is equidimensional.
+In particular, we find the precise descriptions of certain intervals of $\mathcal{C}_{nil}$.
+In addition, we present a practical method (Theorem~\ref{T:practical}) for comparing two elements from different subposets $\mathcal{C}(e)$ and $\mathcal{C}(f)$.
+The purpose of Section~\ref{S:RichardonSpringer} is to introduce the two-sided weak order on $WeW$.
+Also in this section, for dual canonical monoids, we present formulae for the cardinalities of the Renner monoid and of its set of idempotents (Corollary~\ref{C:formulae}).